talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
+$loyaltyProgramId = 56; // int | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $integrationId = 'integrationId_example'; // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
 $subledgerId = 'subledgerId_example'; // string | The ID of the subledger by which we filter the data.
+$loyaltyTransactionType = 'loyaltyTransactionType_example'; // string | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Date and time from which results are returned.
 Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Date and time by which results are returned.
 Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
 $pageSize = 50; // int | The number of items in this response.
-$skip = 56; // int | Skips the given number of items when paging through large result sets.
+$skip = 56; // int | The number of items to skip when paging through large result sets.

 try {
-    $result = $apiInstance->getLoyaltyProgramProfileTransactions($loyaltyProgramId, $integrationId, $subledgerId, $startDate, $endDate, $pageSize, $skip);
+    $result = $apiInstance->getLoyaltyProgramProfileTransactions($loyaltyProgramId, $integrationId, $subledgerId, $loyaltyTransactionType, $startDate, $endDate, $pageSize, $skip);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling IntegrationApi->getLoyaltyProgramProfileTransactions: ', $e->getMessage(), PHP_EOL;